 You can see an example of this page and learn how to use the CCMS in the CCMS Candidate User Guide.
-If you have any trouble with this process, you can contact the IIA Customer Relations at CustomerRelations@theiia.org or +1-407-937-1111.
+If you have any trouble with this process, you can contact IIA Customer Relations at CustomerRelations@theiia.org or +1-407-937-1111.

 But no matter how you pay, the only invoice you’ll receive will be the on-screen payment acknowledgment.
 So, you can print or save that page as a PDF for your records.

-Once you’ve paid the fee, the IIA will email you to confirm that your application has been approved.
+After submitting your payment, you have successfully submitted your CIA 2.0 application.
+Plus, the IIA will email you to confirm that your application has been approved.

-The IIA lists the following as acceptable and unacceptable forms of identification:
+First, the IIA requires all CIA candidates to confirm their identity.
+Furthermore, the IIA lists the following as acceptable and unacceptable forms of identification:

 Acceptable Forms of ID